godlev/LANnventory/README.md

 ## Security and exposure

-LANventory does **not** currently provide built-in authentication.
+LANnventory does **not** currently provide built-in authentication.

 > [!WARNING]
-> Do not expose LANventory directly to the public Internet.
+> Do not expose LANnventory directly to the public Internet.

 Recommended deployment: